pebblecode/pebblecode.github.io/_posts/2015-07-17-solving-the-right-problem.md

 categories: Workshop
 ---

 ### I was recently invited to facilitate a 3DS (3 Day Startup) event for students at Queen Mary University.
-A 3 day event for students to learn how to find out what it is people want to may money for.
+A 3 day event for students to learn how to find out what it is people want to pay money for.

 ![3DS](/img/posts/2015-07-17-solving-the-right-problem/3ds.jpg)